cadensstudio/mailman/README.md

 ## Usage

 Mailman accepts POST requests with form data as the body.
-By default, the form fields include `firstName`, `lastName`, `email`, and `message`.
+By default, the form fields include firstName, lastName, email, and message.
+Turnstile adds a hidden cf-turnstile-response field for server-side validation.

 ### Example Form